cynthia-peng-jp/mhx-gathering-cat/README.md

 # mhx-gathering-cat
-Gathering the information of MHX Using python.
+Gathering the information of MHX using Python.